-In the palace of Knossos in Crete, at the centre of Minoan civilization, a magnificent throne room built during the 15th century BC is considered the oldest such room in Europe.
+The magnificent throne room in the 15th century BC palace of Knossos in Crete, at the center of Minoan civilization, is considered the oldest such room in Europe.

-The palace was a great labyrinthine complex of 20,000 meters in length, a ceremonial, religious and political center that reflected great wealth, power, and highly advanced architecture.
+The palace was a great labyrinthine complex of 20,000 meters (65,616 feet) in length, a ceremonial, religious and political center that reflected great wealth, power, and highly advanced architecture.

 It was based around a central courtyard with more than one thousand interlinked, maze-like halls and chambers.